getdirty75/asymetrics/src/articles/crudo-volta-python-syndicate.md

 *<br>*

-*So that’s how the taxi format came about?*
+*\*M: So that’s how the taxi format came about?*

-**It came about when we visited those 3 cities in Morocco (Casablanca, Fez, and Rabbat).
+\*MCA: **It came about when we visited those 3 cities in Morocco (Casablanca, Fez, and Rabbat).
 I realized neither Tommasso nor myself were relating with the skateboard esthetics – it just wasn’t us.
 We ended up moving about in local “Petit Taxis” and loved the idea as a format: not fully immersed in the local context, a bit like tourists or observers, but engaging in fascinating conversations, hearing stories, talking politics etc.**

 **What was incredible is that when we then headed to Durban (South Africa) for the shooting of “Woza Taxi”, we realized that taxis were the main introduction and promotion points for Gqom!**